juanmasg/sossh/README.md

 ### Project status

+The software is functional, but it's still in its early stages and work right now is mainly focused on functionality rather than stability or bugfixes.
+Things might change internally without prior notice, and bugs are expected.
-This has just started.
-Once the main shell functionality is robust enough, the plan is to write new commands that perform data pre-processing and display insights about the system, replacing the need to print the raw file contents.
-Think about a python based `xsos` on steroids.
+The plan for now is to keep writing new commands that perform data pre-processing and display insights about the system, replacing the need to print the raw file contents.
+Think about a python based [xsos](https://github.com/ryran/xsos) on steroids.
+I'll fix bugs, add core functionality or change the internal design as it's needed depending on what the command implementations need.

 ### Usage